Kelly Kaminski

-Kelly Kaminski is a two-time World Barrel Racing Champion.
+Kelly Kaminski is an American former professional rodeo cowgirl who specialized in barrel racing.
+She is a two-time Women's Professional Rodeo Association (WPRA) barrel racing world champion.
 In December 2004 and 2005, she won the championship at the Thomas & Mack Center at the National Finals Rodeo (NFR) in Las Vegas, Nevada.

 Life

 Kaminski overcame many obstacles in her life to become a world champion.
 She had limited exposure to barrel racing in her youth and did not have a horse until her early teens.
 She did not compete until after graduating college.
 She became a teacher after college, her salary forcing her to forego most of the futurity and derby competition.
 But her motto is "Dream Big and Believe".

 Career

-Kaminski was pregnant during the year Rocky was eligible for the futurity.
+Kaminski was pregnant during the year her horse Rocky was eligible for the futurity.
 Due to this, she only entered one futurity.
 However, she did go to many Quarter Horse shows, and qualified for the World Show.
 Still pregnant, she made that her last show until after Kenna was born.
 As for the derby, Kaminski only competed in one, which was in the fall of next year.
 Kaminski says that she really "seasoned" Rocky at the 4Ds, that and the small circuit rodeos.
 She especially competed at the Mesquite Rodeo frequently because Rocky liked that arena.
 In 2000, they won the Chuck Dunn and Phil Goost-sree 4D Productions year-end championship and horse trailer.
 In 2000, they also won the Texas NBHA State 1D Open Championship in Austin, Texas.
 In 2001, she won the Chuck Dunn and Phil Goost-sree 4D Productions year-end championship and trophy saddle.